-and authenticated successfully as user "ben", the subsequent loading of authorities would perform a search under the directory entry ou=groups,dc=springframework,dc=org, looking for entries which contain the attribute with value uniqueMember uid=ben, ou=people, dc=springframework, dc=org.
-By default the authority names will have the prefix ROLE\ prepended.
+and authenticated successfully as user "ben", the subsequent loading of authorities would perform a search under the directory entry ou=groups,dc=springframework,dc=org, looking for entries which contain the attribute uniqueMember with value uid=ben,ou=people,dc=springframework,dc=org.
+By default the authority names will have the prefix ROLE_prepended.
 You can change this using the role-prefix attribute.
 If you don't want any prefix, use role-prefix="none".
 For more information on loading authorities, see the Javadoc for the DefaultLdapAuthoritiesPopulator class.